coat-dev/coat/examples/2-single-file-with-customization-function/README.md

 # coat example - single-file-with-customization-function

-An example for a coat project using a local coat template that generates a single continuously managed file named `config.json`.
+An example for a coat project using a local coat template that generates a single continuously managed file named `config.json` with a customization file using a customization function.

 ## Playing with the example